e-scooter-2077/documentation/implementation.md

 The Scooter data is a mock implementation of the real creation of a scooter: it enable to insert or remove a new scooter in the system.

 ## [Device emulator](https://github.com/e-scooter-2077/device-emulator)

-The Device emulator is the C# mock implementation of the usage of each scooter: it moves the scooters, use the battery.
+The Device emulator is the C# mock implementation of the usage of each scooter: it moves the scooters and uses the battery.